14 signs that you’re talking to a fake profile on Bumble — How to expose fake accounts?

 Is the Bumble dating app safe

-We need to conduct background checks.
+We need to conduct background checks when using dating apps.

 1. Fake profiles on Bumble aren’t usually verified.